LakshmanKishore/ripple-effect/README.md

 A turn-based strategy game where players compete to control the grid by placing nanobots and triggering chain reactions.

+## How to Play

+**Objective:** Conquer the board by expanding your nanobot army!

+**Gameplay:**

+*   Players take turns placing nanobots on empty cells or cells they already own.
+*   Each cell has a capacity (1, 2, or 3 nanobots).
+*   When a cell's capacity is exceeded, it "explodes"!
+*   Exploding nanobots spread to adjacent cells, converting them to your color and increasing their count.
+*   If an explosion causes an adjacent cell to exceed its capacity, it also explodes, creating a chain reaction!

+**Winning:** Be the last player with nanobots on the board!

+**Elimination:** If you have no nanobots left after your turn (and after the first round), you are eliminated.

 ## Development Approach

 This game was built using the Rune platform, with the game logic written in TypeScript.
 The development process followed these steps: